nierNieRyorhaYoRHa/my_favorite_things_watashinookiniiri/README.md

 https://my-favorite-things-watashinookiniiri.tk/

 Rankings and reviews of things are popular in various media, and I often see them.
+However, they are often buried in various other posts, which are difficult to see easily.
-I thought it would be fascinating if many people could easily find out what they liked.
+So I created this application because I thought it would be appealing if many people could easily find out what they liked.
+In this application, only your favorite things are posted, so it is very easy to see.

+Would you like to know what is other people's favorite and what othre people find useful?

-## Function
+# Function
 * User registration (anyone)
 * Item registration (users only)
   * Tagging (users only)